Blogging with Emacs and Org Mode

 #+OPTIONS: num:nil d:(not "DRAWERNAME")

-9.11 TODO Exclude tags are awesome video
+9.11 Exclude tags are awesome video

 It is possible that there are certain headings in your document that you don't want to be exported.
 You can add this on top of your document.